The Table

 Under Control

 'The situation is under control,' you tell Adrien.
 'Claudia was reasonable.
-We're developing a joint remediation plan.
-I'll have more detail by end of week.'
+Joint plan in development.
+More detail by end of week.'

 Adrien: 'Good.
-That's what I needed to hear.
-I'll tell the investor relations team to prepare a short statement — something like: Meridian is proactively addressing pay equity findings.
-Is that accurate?'
+I'll have IR prepare a short statement: Meridian is proactively addressing pay equity findings.
+Accurate?'

 'Yes,' you say.
 'Broadly.'

-The problem is not today.
-The problem is December 3rd, when you send Adrien the joint assessment document — with Claudia's co-authorship, with the individual data access provision, with the binding 12-month timeline — and he reads it for the first time, two days before the shareholder meeting.
+The problem is December 3rd, when you send Adrien the joint assessment — Claudia's co-authorship, individual data access, binding 12-month timeline — and he reads it for the first time, two days before the shareholder meeting.

-His call on December 3rd is not 22 minutes.
-It is 47 minutes and involves the company's external legal counsel.
-The shareholder meeting is not a presentation of proactive compliance.
+That December 3rd call is 47 minutes with external counsel.
+The shareholder meeting is no longer proactive compliance.
 It is crisis management under time pressure.

 -2 Compliance